steelwil/SeaCat-melonJS/README.md

 # turons-SeaCat-melonJS
-A little platform game featuring a little called Kitty octopus, using melonJS and Tiled
+A little platform game featuring a little octopus like creature called Kitty , using melonJS and Tiled

 Play it here:
 http://www.frog.za.net/turon/SeaCat/